subrange/ceramic/README.md

-## Clay
+## Ceramic

-Clay is a programming language designed for Generic Programming.
+Ceramic is a programming language based on Clay designed for Generic Programming.

 ## License